The Alec Shapiro Prizes for

 meeting, usually held in October each year

-- All applicants must be working in the United Kingdom or
+- All applicants must be working in the United Kingdom.

 - Three assessors nominated by the Faculty Chair will judge the